nmeri17/suphle-docs/src/docs/v1/container/index.md

 This is the genesis of all contextual binding.
 The type being provided is supplied, and a fluent interface is returned for definition of the dependencies.

+Bear in mind that while hydrating arguments for a provisioned type, if those any of the arguments were equally provisioned, their provided context will take precedence over that of the calling type

+/// Example

 - `whenTypeAny()`

 Equally functions as `whenType`, however, it enables this definition to apply to every other class that wasn't provided